 - Snagit – Perhaps the best known screen capture and annotation utility, from Techsmith, the makers of Camtasia video editing software.
 Features of Snagit are similar to Screenpresso Pro, but Snagit has a few more options and well as support for Mac.
 They offer a 15-day free trial, but there is no free version.
 Cost is about $50.00 per user and the license allows installation on both Windows and Mac.
 TechSmith Fuse app for iOS or Android allows you to send pictures directly from your phone to the Snagit editor.

 - Bluebeam ReVu – PDF’s on steroids.
 ReVu has serious markup tools and is aimed squarely at the construction industry.
 The software comes with access to Bluebeam Studio for sharing documents via the cloud.
 I use this for my blueprint reading class.
-There is also an iPad version and free viewers for both Windows and iPad.
+There is also an iPad version and free viewers for both Windows and iPad, though the user experience on an iPad is less that compelling.
 A Mac version has recently been released.

 Class Communication and Interaction:

 - Remind – A cool application that allows secure texting between instructors and students.
 No phone numbers need to be exchanged students op in via a code and can op out at any time.
 Free.

 - KeePass, KeePassXC, KeePassX, KeeWeb MacPass – If you check out all of this stuff you will end up with a lot of usernames and passwords.
 Keep them secure with one of these password managers.
 All of them use the KeePass file format and you can store your files in the cloud.